Is Georgia a safe country to visit durring a global pandemic and while there is a war in Ukraine? Yes and no.

 What About Covid in Georgia?

 Speaking of Covid, what of the pandemic in Georgia?
 The country has largely been open without restriction throughout the pandemic so travel is not an issue.
-Mask wearing is widespread which was good to see although I believe the restrictions have eased since arriving.
+Mask-wearing is widespread which was good to see although I believe the restrictions have eased since arriving.
 Also, there is seemingly a testing clinic on every corner.
 My brother and I literally went shopping for our PCR tests before flying to Azerbaijan.
 We landed on one that was just $25.
 What a country.

 So, Is It Safe To Travel to Georgia Right Now?

-On top of that, getting the chance to talk to and understand those that live through this on a day-to-day basis is important.
+On top of that, getting the chance to talk to and understand those who live through this on a day-to-day basis is important.
 Too often we let fear seep in from the media and the scope is lost.
 Yes, the current situation is scary and not ideal for anyone.
 This has led to many cancellations to destinations all over Europe.
 That said, currently, the conflict is in Ukraine.
 Georgia, however, is open for business.
 After being here and seeing how welcoming and hospitable the people are, I hope more come to support them as they support their neighbours.